hire-us/hire-us/README.md

 # We're ready for new opportunities.

-Our project is going to be closed but we well-established team with great processes and we're ready to work on together on new projects.
+Our project is going to be closed but we are well-established team with great processes and we're ready to work on all together on new projects.

 Who we are:

-* Fully remote team (6 frontend, 2 backend, 1 designer, 1 QA)
+* Fully remote team (6 frontend, 2 backend, 1 designer, 1 QA, 1 BA)
 * We're doing React and React Native better than most teams
 * We're not only doing React Native, but we have people with appropriate mobile backgrounds
 * We have fully automated CI/CD pipelines